hkellaway/Gloss/ISSUE_TEMPLATE.md

 ### Acknowledgment of Deprecation

-* [ ] Acknowledge awareness that Gloss is deprecated in favor of Codable
+* [ ] I acknowledge awareness that Gloss is deprecated in favor of Codable
 * [ ] Are you using Gloss 3.2.x or higher?

 ### Description